renegade-fi/rust-sdk/README.md

 Upon receiving an external match, the darkpool contract will update the encrypted state of the internal party, and fulfill obligations to the external party directly through ERC20 transfers.
 As such, the external party must approve the token they _sell_ before the external match can be settled.

-There are two ways to request an external match:

-## Method 1: Quote + Assemble
-This method is the recommended method as it has more permissive rate limits.
+### Generating an External Match

-The code breaks down into two steps:
+Generating an external match breaks down into three steps:
-1. Fetch a quote for the order
+1. Fetch a quote for the order.
-2. If the quote is acceptable, assemble the transaction to submit on-chain
+2. If the quote is acceptable, assemble the quote into a **bundle**.
+Bundles contain a transaction that may be used to settle the trade on-chain.
+3. Submit the settlement transaction on-chain.

 ### Example
 A full example can be found in [`examples/external_match.rs`](examples/external_match.rs).